-- Also, you may be subject to Administrative Wage Garnishment, whereby the Department will require your employer to forward 10% to 15% of your disposable pay toward repayment of your loan.
+- Also, you may be subject to Administrative Wage Garnishment, whereby the Department will require your employer to forward 10 to 15 percent of your disposable pay toward repayment of your loan.

-- Federal employees face the possibility of having 15% of their disposable pay offset by the Department toward repayment of their loan through the Federal Employee Salary Offset Program.
+- Federal employees face the possibility of having 15 percent of their disposable pay offset by the Department toward repayment of their loan through the Federal Employee Salary Offset Program.